lndecastro/Data_Analysis_with_AI/data_analysis_with_ai/Class5.md

 [Download the slide deck.](./DA2I_Class05_FinalClass.pdf)

+## 5.1 Prompt Engineering: Advancing the Models

+This section explores the foundations and practical applications of prompt engineering in large language models (LLMs).
+It begins with a discussion on color and vectors to illustrate how LLMs conceptualize data, then delves into tokenization, transformers, self-attention, and the internal mechanics of how models "think".
+The session outlines key prompting strategies, such as few-shot prompting, chain-of-thought reasoning, role prompting, and retrieval-augmented generation (RAG), and emphasizes the importance of structure, position, and clarity in prompt design.
+It concludes by connecting prompt engineering to stages of AI-augmented data analysis, from preparation to storytelling and dashboard creation.

-## 5.1 Small, LLM-Compatible Datasets for Data Analysis Projects
+## 5.2 Small, LLM-Compatible Datasets for Data Analysis Projects

 1. **Wine Quality**
 Data on physicochemical tests of red and white wine samples, with quality ratings.